Statuses in Latin with translation. Quotes in Latin with translation

 95. Non sum, qualis eram.

-I am no longer what I was before (Horace).
+I am not the same as I was before (Horace).

 96. Nota bene!
 (NB)